boogitha-sivakumar/spotify-chrome-extension-/README.md

 ### Key Features

 -   **Spotify Integration**: Utilizes the Spotify API and OAuth 2.0 for seamless liking of songs.
--   **Automatic Liking**: Click on a song in YouTube, and it will be automatically liked on Spotify.
 -   **Environment Configuration**: Easily configurable through a `.env` file for storing your Spotify Client ID and Client Secret.
 -   **Build Tools**: Use modern JavaScript build tools and package managers like npm, yarn, or pnpm.
 -   **Chrome Extension**: Easily loadable into Chrome through the Developer mode for quick and easy access.